-Each time Dark Time is started, the St/St Out socket puts out a +5V voltage (default setting).
-When Dark Time is stopped, this voltage goes down to zero level (0V).

-Each time a reset function is performed, Dark Time's Reset Out socket will send out a short voltage pulse of +5V.
-Changing the gate output voltage from +5V (default) to +12V by changing an internal jumper (see page 30), will also generate start/stop- and reset signals of +12V.
+- Each time Dark Time is started, the St/St Out socket puts out a +5V voltage (default setting).
+When Dark Time is stopped, this voltage goes down to zero level (0V). - Each time a reset function is performed, Dark Time's Reset Out socket will send out a short voltage pulse of +5V. - Changing the gate output voltage from +5V (default) to +12V by changing an internal jumper will also generate start/stop- and reset signals of +12V.

-There are many uses for these signals, especially in combination with a modular synthesizer system, e.g. the Doepfer A-100.
-You can trigger envelope generators in time when Dark Time starts, stops or resets (e.g. the Doepfer modules A- 140, A-141, A-142), synchronize suitable LFOs (e.g. Doepfer A-145) or start/stop additional sequencers, e.g. another Dark Time.
-The clock signal described above will ensure the same rate for all units connected, the start/stop/reset- triggers will make sure that both units will perform these actions at exactly the same time.

-Running two Dark Times the way we have just mentioned suggests that the slave device can be started, stopped and resettled by means of external signals.
-You have guessed it again - this exactly is the job of the St/St In and Reset In sockets.
+- There are many uses for these signals, especially in combination with a modular synthesizer system, e.g. the Doepfer A-100. - You can trigger envelope generators in time when Dark Time starts, stops, or resets (e.g. the Doepfer modules A-140, A-141, A-142), synchronize suitable LFOs (e.g. Doepfer A-145) or start/stop additional sequencers, e.g. another Dark Time. - The clock signal described above will ensure the same rate for all units connected, the start/stop/reset triggers will make sure that both units will perform these actions at the same time. - Running two Dark Times the way we have just mentioned suggests that the slave device can be started, stopped, and reset through external signals. - You have guessed it again this exactly is the job of the St/St In and Reset In sockets.
 Once the Reset In socket receives a positive voltage (switching from 0V to +5V).
-Dark Time performs a reset function.

-The same goes for the ST/ST In socket: As soon as a positive voltage is received (+5V), Dark Time starts running resp. keeps on running as long as this voltage is received.
-As soon as this voltage goes down to zero (0V), the sequencer stops.

-You are not limited to use start/stop or reset signals of another Dark Time or a drum machine when you use these sockets.
-You may use every kind of device that is capable of putting out a +5V voltage.
-This can be a suitable footswitch or - again - specific modules of the Doepfer A-100 modular system (just in case we haven't mentioned this one yet).
+Dark Time performs a reset function. - The same goes for the ST/ST In socket: As soon as a positive voltage is received (+5V), Dark Time starts running resp. keeps on running as long as this voltage is received.
+As soon as this voltage goes down to zero (0V), the sequencer stops. - You are not limited to using start/stop or reset signals of another Dark Time or a drum machine when you use these sockets.
+You may use every kind of device that is capable of putting out a +5V voltage. - This can be a suitable footswitch or again specific modules of the Doepfer A-100 modular system (just in case we haven't mentioned this one yet).

-3.3.5.
-Dark Time as a MIDI-Clock-to-Sync interface and Clock-Converter
+Dark Time as a simple MIDI-Clock-to-Sync interface